FAQs about the Office of the Registrar

 19. Is this Accounting?

 No. The Registrar’s Office is not Accounting.
-The Accounting office is located on the second floor of Ogg, which is right next door to Laursen.
+The Accounting office is located on the second floor of Ogg, which is the building right next door to Laursen.
 Financial Aid is also in Ogg, on the first floor.

 21. How do I apply for a Leave of Absence?